The Best Tuba and Sousaphone Repertoire for Students

 Marching and Brass Band Excerpts

-- Brass band solos – Many traditional brass band contest pieces include sousaphone solos or counter-melodies.
+• Brass band contest pieces – Many traditional brass band works include sousaphone solos or counter-melodies.
 Seek collections from publishers like Editions Marc Reift or Cimarron Music.

 Jazz and Funk Repertoire

-- Original sousaphone solos – Robert W. Getchell’s Sousaphone Solo is a rare example written specifically for the instrument, mixing lyrical and technical sections.
+• Original sousaphone solos – Robert W. Getchell’s Sousaphone Solo is a rare example written specifically for the instrument, mixing lyrical and technical sections.
+Also explore Funky Sousaphone by Matt Perrine (available as a PDF download).

 Transcriptions for Sousaphone